Father James Mitchell: All Elite Wrestling (2021)

 On February 3, 2021, Mitchell appeared on All Elite Wrestling's Beach Break to officiate the wedding of Penelope Ford and Kip Sabian.

-National Wrestling Alliance (2021-present)
+National Wrestling Alliance (2021–present)

 On August 30, 2021, Mitchell appeared on National Wrestling Alliance's 73rd Anniversary Show as the manager of Judias.
 He has since appeared on NWA Power along with Judias.

+A segment at Samhain in October 2023 that saw Mitchell doing cocaine drew controversy and reportedly caused tension between NWA and the CW Network.

+In 2024, Mitchell has continued as a manager in NWA, managing Judias, Max the Impaler, Gaagz the Gymp, and Sal Vation as the Miserably Faithful.